Ab Initio Spatial Phase Retrieval via Intensity Triple Correlations: Theory

 can be expressed as

 and is called the \emph{bispectrum}.
 Similarly, the mean second-order intensity correlation function

 may be written as

-This equation is often referred to as the Siegert Relation in quantum optics.
-For a full derivation of Equations \ref{eq:Bispectrum} and \ref{eq:SiegertModified} please review the Appendix.
+This equation is often referred to as the Siegert Relation in quantum optics~\cite{Loudon_2000}.
+For a full derivation of Equations \ref{eq:Bispectrum} and \ref{eq:SiegertModified} please review the Supplement.

-We have here an expression for $g^{(3)}$ in terms of constants, the square modulus of $g^{(1)}$, and the real part of a product of complex-valued $g^{(1)}$.
-Since $\abs{g^{(1)}}$ may be acquired from $g^{(2)}$, it is possible to extract the last term \ref{eq:ClosureTerm} alone.
+In Eq.~\ref{eq:Bispectrum}, we have an expression for $g^{(3)}$ in terms of constants, the square modulus of $g^{(1)}$, and the real part of a product of complex-valued $g^{(1)}$.
+Since $\abs{g^{(1)}}$ may be acquired from $g^{(2)}$ in Eq.~\ref{eq:SiegertModified}, it is possible to extract the last term \ref{eq:ClosureTerm} alone.
 This term is referred to as the \emph{closure} in the astronomy literature.
 We can rewrite the \emph{closure} as

-where we have rendered $g^{(1)}$ in polar coordinates in the complex plane.
-As the radial component ($\abs{g^{(1)}}$) is easily obtained from $g^{(2)}$, the phase information ($\phi(\vec{q})$) can be isolated as follows.
+where we have expressed $g^{(1)}$ in polar coordinates in the complex plane.
+As the radial component ($\abs{g^{(1)}}$) is easily obtained from $g^{(2)}$, the phase information, $\phi(\vec{q})$, can be isolated as follows.